tuanbs/to-do-mobile-app/CODE_FLOW.md

 ### Code improvements

 As you can see we use the string `/` to name the `Home` component's route in `MyApp` class.
 And then inside `AppRouting` class, we repeat the `/` again to show the `Home` component.
-So it's better to put those constant values into one place, so that when we update it, it would reflect the change to all of its references.
+It's better to put those constant values into one place, so that when we update it, it would reflect the change to all of its references.
 This approach also reduces the duplicated code amd makes the app more maintainable.
 Let's create a class named `AppConstants`:

-#### `/lib/app_constants.dart`
+> `/lib/app_constants.dart`
 ```dart
 import 'package:flutter/widgets.dart';